-Homemade grenadine is surprisingly easy to make.
-When you learn how to make grenadine yourself, you can avoid the high fructose corn syrup and food coloring that you find in the store-bought version.
+Homemade grenadine syrup is surprisingly easy to make.
+When you learn how to make grenadine yourself, you can avoid the high fructose corn syrup and food coloring found in store-bought versions.

 What is Grenadine?

-According to the Wikipedia article on grenadine, the name grenadine comes from the French word grenade, meaning pomegranate.
-The original grenadine recipe was prepared using pomegranate juice and sugar.
-(I also use pomegranate juice to make maraschino cherries– something else that is SO much better when made from scratch.)
+According to Wikipedia, the name comes from the French word grenade, meaning pomegranate.
+The original recipe consists of pomegranate juice and sugar.
+(I also use pomegranate juice to make maraschino cherries – something else that is SO much better when made from scratch.)

 The name grenadine is often mistakenly applied to syrups and beverages made with other fruit juices (e.g. raspberry, redcurrant, blackberry) and sugar syrup.
 Some of these other syrups obtain the characteristic flavor associated with grenadine by using a mixture of blackcurrant juice along with other fruit juices.